RichardFrangenberg/Pandora/Documentation/index/feature_reference.rst

 Pandora saves different files in this directory based on the enabled components in the Pandora Settings.
 If the renderslave is enabled, all the jobs beeing rendered are copied to this folder.
 If the Coordinator is enabled, the global job repository will be saved in this folder.

+**Local repository:**

+This button lets you update the Pandora scripts directly from GitHub if you have git installed or from a .zip file from the GitHub repository.

 Tab Submission
 ++++++++++++++++++++

-**Enable Pandora job submissions:**

-Enable this option, if you want to submit renderjobs from this computer.
-If this option is enabled you can open the Render Handler from the Tray-Icon.
+This tab is visible if use have installed at least one Pandora integration for a DCC app.

 **Job submission path (local network mode disabled):**